Random Domino Tilings and the Arctic Circle Theorem: Reduction

 To begin, let us check that the arctic region in a domino tiling of an Aztec diamond must have a fairly special sort of shape; specifically, the centers of its constituent dominoes must form a Ferrers diagram (rotated so that its origin is at the north corner of the Aztec diamond).

 We will do this by giving an alternative characterization of the arctic region.
-Imagine (to make subsequent discussions simpler) that we augment the picture by adding some extra dominoes external to the Aztec diamond, as shown in Figure~\Shaded.
+Imagine (to make subsequent discussions simpler) that we augment the picture by adding some extra dominoes external to the Aztec diamond, as shown in Figure~\ref{fig4}.
 Specifically, we flank each of the first $n-1$ rows of the Aztec diamond by a horizontal domino on both the left and the right, and we put two extra horizontal dominoes immediately above the first row of the Aztec diamond, with one more horizontal domino immediately above those two.
 Call these $2n+1$ dominoes the {\bf external dominoes}, and say that they, together with the tiles inside the Aztec diamond, constitute the {\bf augmented tiling}.
-Now let us shade in the external dominoes, and, in each successive row of the Aztec diamond (starting with the first) let us shade in every north-going domino that is adjacent to two already-shaded-in north-going dominoes in the preceding row.
+Now let us shade in the external dominoes, and, in each successive row of the Aztec diamond (starting with the first) let us shade in every north-going domino that is diagonally adjacent to two already-shaded-in north-going dominoes in the preceding row, and call those dominoes frozen.
+In Figure~\ref{fig4}, the external dominoes are given dark shading, while the frozen dominoes that constitute the arctic region are given light shading.